rvanbruggen/HackoladeGitTestRepo/README.md

 See [this page](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 We do this because then we can simulate how two different users would have different clones, work on branches of these clones, and then merge them all together as needed.

 ## 2. Add a new Hackolade model to one of the clones of the repo
 We are going to reverse engineer a MongoDB model file and store that in Clone1, the first clone of the repo.
 We do this in the `main` branch of the repo.
 When we then switch to the second clone, we will pull the latest changes and receive the new data model as part of the `main` branch as well.
+In the examples below, we will be using the MongoDB Atlas [Mflix Dataset](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/) that is loaded by default in an Atlas free instance.
+This data model contains 5 collections:
+* movies: Contains movie information, including release year, director, and reviews.
+* comments: Contains comments associated with specific movies.
+* theaters: Contains locations of movie theaters.
+* sessions: Metadata field.
+Contains users' _JSON Web Tokens_.
+* users: Contains user information.

 In a normal situation, different users will be working on different clones of the repo, and as they do, they can just commit their changes and it will not result in any conflict.
 If, however, users start to work on their local clones at the same time, and make changes to these clones at the same time, then the chance of conflicts between these changes arises.
 Hackolade has taken great care to structure the file format of the data model in such a way that many of these simultaneous edits can be automatically resolved.
 We will therefore demonstrate both the case where a parallel edit to a data model gets automatically, and manually resolved.